Libya (GNA)–Turkey maritime deal: 2025 shift in Haftar–Turkey relations and subsequent events

 At the end of 2024, Turkey reopened its consulate in Benghazi.

-In January 2025, Turkey resumed direct flights to Benghazi via its national flag carrier, the Turkish Airlines.
-Shortly after, Turkish Airlines also restarted flights to Misrata, in western Libya.
-Misrata became the third Libyan destination served by the airline after Tripoli and Benghazi.
-The inaugural landing at Misrata International Airport was marked by an official ceremony attended by Turkey's Ambassador to Tripoli, Guven Begec, Libyan Transport Minister, Muhammad Al-Shahoubi, Turkish Airlines Sales President, Mahmut Yayla, and other senior officials.
-On 23 January 2025, Tunisia sent a formal letter to the UN opposing Libya's declaration of a maritime zone, claiming that it exceeds the rights allowed under UNCLOS, and expressed its readiness to negotiate in good faith with Libya to reach a mutually acceptable maritime boundary agreement based on international law.
+In January 2025, Turkey resumed direct flights to Benghazi via its national flag carrier, the Turkish Airlines, and later to Misrata, making it the airline's third Libyan destination after Tripoli and Benghazi.
+The inaugural Misrata flight ceremony was attended by Turkish Ambassador Guven Begec, Libyan Transport Minister Muhammad Al-Shahoubi, Turkish Airlines Sales President Mahmut Yayla, and other officials.
+On 23 January, Tunisia sent a formal letter to the UN opposing Libya's maritime zone declaration, claiming it violates the UNCLOS and asked to negotiate a mutually acceptable boundary.

-In April 2025, Khalifa Haftar's son and potential successor, Saddam Haftar, visited Ankara as part of efforts to secure Turkish support.
-During his visit, he met with high-ranking Turkish officials, including Defense Minister Yasar Guler.
-He had previously traveled to Qatar for similar discussions.
-In addition, major Turkish construction firms became increasingly active in eastern Libya, signing contracts with the Libya Development and Reconstruction Fund, an institutional body established by Libya's eastern-based House of Representatives, and headed by Belgassim Haftar, son of Khalifa Haftar, for projects in cities such as Benghazi, Al-Bayda, Shahhat, and Tobruk.
+In April 2025, Saddam Haftar visited Ankara to seek Turkish support, meeting high-ranking Turkish officials, including Defense Minister Yasar Guler, he had previously traveled to Qatar for similar talks.
+Turkish construction firms expanded in eastern Libya, signing contracts with the Libya Development and Reconstruction Fund, led by Belgassim Haftar, for projects in Benghazi, Al-Bayda, Shahhat and Tobruk.
+By June, Libya's eastern parliament aligned with Haftar considered ratifying the Turkey maritime agreement, a move viewed as courting Ankara while undermining Tripoli's Government of National Unity.

-By early June 2025, media reports indicated that Libya's eastern-based parliament, aligned with General Haftar, was considering ratifying the maritime agreement with Turkey.
-The Tobruk-based House of Representatives subsequently formed a committee to review the deal previously endorsed by Tripoli.
-According to the reports, Greek officials were expected to raise the issue with their Egyptian counterparts.
-Experts cited in The New Arab newspaper suggested this change of stance was a calculated move by Haftar's camp to gain favor with Turkey, encouraging Ankara to shift support away from Prime Minister Abdul Hamid Dbeibeh's weakening Government of National Unity, thereby positioning themselves advantageously in Libya's ongoing power struggle.